the-turing-way/the-turing-way/book/website/communication/peer-review/peer-review-guidance.md

 1. Check what kind of journal this is.
 Have you heard of it before?
-Does it have a reputaiton in your discipline?
+Does it have a reputation in your discipline?
 Are you planning to submit your own work there?
 Is this journal an [Open Access](https://the-turing-way.netlify.app/reproducible-research/open/open-access.html) journal?
 Beware of [predatory journals](https://predatoryjournals.com/journals/).